praksharma/Machine_Learning/FreeCodeCamp/1. Computer Vision/readme.md

 ```sh
 docker run -it --rm --runtime=nvidia tensorflow/tensorflow:latest-gpu-jupyter
 ```
 Here we don't need to bind any path, we will do this in VS Code.
-In fact, VS Code has its own Docker container extension, but I couldn't find a way to add the `--runtime` flag.
+In fact, VS Code has its own Docker container extension (pre-installed), but I couldn't find a way to add the `--runtime` flag.

 Now open the VS Code in your project directory.
 Open the Jupyter notebook.
-Now on the top right corner where says "Select kernel".
+Now on the top right corner where it says "Select kernel".
 Click there and choose "Select another kernel" then "Existing Jupyter server".
-In the box that pops up, just paste the entire URL from the terminal.
+In the box that pops up, just paste the complete URL of the Jupyter server (includes the token) from the terminal.

 Now run this to confirm that your GPU is recognised.
 ```python